wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-mcp-servers/develop-a-mcp-server.md

 You can test the deployed MCP Server with an external client.

-Since security is enabled for the server, a token must be generated to connect the external client to the server.
+As security is enabled for the server, a token must be generated to connect the external client to the server.
 Follow below steps to generate the token.
 Refer [develop an external consumer](../develop-an-external-consumer.md) for more details.

 1. Create an external consumer component from the component creation wizard
 2. Go to the **Connections** tab in left navigation menu and select **Service** type